Slope filtrations of log $p$-divisible groups: Some extension properties on log regular schemes

-\begin{lem} Let $S$ be a log regular fs log scheme whose underlying scheme is $\Spec R$ for a strict local discrete valuation ring $R$.
-Then, the log structure of $S$ is either of the trivial one or the canonical one (i.e. the one defined by the unique closed point). \end{lem}
+\begin{lem} Let $S$ be a log regular fs log scheme such that $\mathring{S}=\Spec R$ for a strict local discrete valuation ring $R$.
+Then the log structure of $S$ is either of the trivial one or the standard one (i.e. the log structure defined by the unique closed point). \end{lem}